-Monitor Setup Changes
+Monitor Setup Changes with Setup Audit Trail

-Setup Audit Trail tracks the recent setup changes that you and other admins have made to your org.
+Setup Audit Trail tracks the recent setup changes that you and other admins make to your Salesforce org.
 Audit history is especially useful in orgs with multiple admins.

 To view the audit history, from Setup, enter View Setup Audit Trail in the Quick Find box, then select View Setup Audit Trail.
 To download your org's complete setup history for the past 180 days, click Download.
 After 180 days, setup entity records are deleted.